Which city is cheaper, Vienna or Tallinn?

 Vienna has a unique history which comes to life in its historic area.
 Innere Stadt, as it is known, is encircled by Ringstrasse and filled with many shops and cafes.
 Head to Kärntner Strasse and Graben for popular pedestrian streets.

-Tallinn is well-known for its shopping.
+Browsing through shops is a popular activity in Tallinn.
 There's a mix of quirky shops and recognizable brands around town.
 Old town is a popular shopping area, as is nearby Kalamaja.
 Visitors enjoy picking up marzipan, local crafts, and unique art.

-Tallinn and Vienna are both fun destinations for the whole family.
+Tallinn and Vienna are both notable destinations for the whole family.

 Tallinn is a family-friendly city.
 Your kids will feel like they stepped into a fairytale in this beautiful city.
 It has countless museums including an open air museum and a zoo.
 There's also nearby Pirita Beach, where you and your kids can enjoy ice cream in a seaside setting.